3611 NewsThe Herald's Voice

 Scripture references

-2. And Samuel said, “Has the Lord as great delight in burnt offerings and sacrifices, as in obeying the voice of the Lord?
-Behold, to obey is better than sacrifice, and to listen than the fat of rams.”
+2. But Samuel replied: 'Does the Lord delight in burnt offerings and sacrifices as much as in obeying the Lord?
+To obey is better than sacrifice, and to heed is better than the fat of rams.'

-3. Teach me, O Lord, the way of your statutes, and I will keep it to the end.
-Give me understanding, that I may keep your law and observe it with my whole heart.
+3. Teach me, Lord, the way of your decrees, that I may follow it to the end.
+Give me understanding, so that I may keep your law and obey it with all my heart.

-4. Trust in the Lord with all your heart, and do not lean on your own understanding.
-In all your ways acknowledge him, and he will make straight your paths.
+4. Trust in the Lord with all your heart and lean not on your own understanding; in all your ways submit to him, and he will make your paths straight.

-6. Do you not know that if you present yourselves to anyone as obedient slaves, you are slaves of the one whom you obey, either of sin, which leads to death, or of obedience, which leads to righteousness?
+6. Don't you know that when you offer yourselves to someone as obedient slaves, you are slaves of the one you obey—whether you are slaves to sin, which leads to death, or to obedience, which leads to righteousness?

 Holding onto Scripture in this area